Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Canopy Closing

 Canopy trees reach 10–15 feet.
-Shade increases β€” annual beds transition to shade-tolerant species or move to new sun spots.
-System becomes self-mulching.
-Comfrey chop-and-drop routine established.
+Shade increases β€” shift annual beds to new sun spots or shade-tolerant crops.
+The system becomes self-mulching.

 Harvest: Meaningful fruit production starts.
 Some tree fruits may ripen.